lennilobel/sql2025-workshop-hol-orlando2025/README.md

     - **Option 3: Azure SQL Database**

-      - Alternatively, you may use an Azure SQL Database if you prefer a cloud-hosted environment.
+      - Alternatively, you may use an Azure SQL Database if you prefer a cloud-hosted environment and you have an Azure subscription.
 All labs are compatible.

 2. **SQL Server Management Studio (SSMS) 21**